KJWhitehead/quizzee_rascals/README.md

 The Options page allows users to provide their name so that they are greeted by name on return visits.

-There are easily adjustable options for difficulty, category, and how many questions and question type.
+There are drop menus to adjust difficulty, category, how many questions, and question type.
 There is also a social media button to easily share Quiz-E.

-It displays the Quizzie Rascals brand logo clearly for easy brand recognition.
+It displays the Quizzie Rascals brand logo clearly for brand recognition.
 It also provides the option to share Quiz-E with friends and family on social media.

 <img src="assets/images/readMeImages/landingpage.png" alt="Options page across different devices">